 You are strongly encouraged to go beyond the normative canon of literature on peacebuilding and justice to develop and utilize an archive of resources from organizers, activists, peacebuilders, justice leaders, cultural workers and theorists from a particular region of the world, social identity, or context - as is appropriate to your project.
-This project should be the equivalent of a paper in the 3,500-4,000 word range.
+This project should be the equivalent of a paper in the 2,000 - 2,500 word range (8 - 10 pages double-spaced).
 You will need to choose a specific 'form' for this paper, such as a scholarly article, professional discussion paper, series of blogs, or public talk or presentation (e.g. the script of a talk to a specific audience; a powerpoint with the talking points written out in the 'notes' section).
 This can also be presented in the form of a multimedia project (e.g. a web site), a video with an explanatory memo, a series of podcasts, or another creative format.
 Request and obtain permission in writing to use a nontraditional format before first drafts are due.

 - 1. Project identification.
-A one-paragraph project proposal (including your key question, topic and format) is due by Friday, January 31 at 11:59 p.m. - 2.
+A one-paragraph project proposal (including your key question, topic and format) is due by Monday, February 4 at 11:59 p.m.
+Eastern time. - 2.
 Abstract and bibliography.
-A one-paragraph summary description of your project including its broad goals, methods, and a short list of relevant references is due by Friday.
-February 28 at 11:59 p.m.
-This class will participate in the Academic and Creative Excellence (ACE) Festival on Thursday, April 16 as presenters and/or audience members.
-We strongly encourage students to prepare and submit an abstract to the ACE Festival.
-Presenting your work publically provides a rich opportunity to receive feedback and questions that can inform your ongoing work. - 3.
-Project draft and peer review.
-Initial drafts of your project are due by Monday, March 30 at 9 a.m.
-The drafts will undergo a peer review process.
-You are responsible for reviewing a draft of another project and providing written feedback to the author, which is also shared with instructors, by Monday, April 6 at 9 a.m. - 4.
+A one-paragraph summary description of your project including its broad goals, methods, and a short list of relevant references is due by Monday, March 1 at 11:59 p.m.
+Eastern time. - 3.
 Final project and presentation.
-Presentation of final projects will take place on Thursday, April 23 during class.
-Final projects must be submitted to Moodle by Friday, April 24 at 11:59 p.m.
+Final projects must be submitted to Moodle by Monday, April 26 at 11:59 p.m.
+Eastern time.
+Presentation of final projects will take place via VoiceThread, and must be posted by Tuesday, April 27 at 11:59 pm Eastern time.

 These are brief descriptions of required graded assignments for the course.
-More details for each assignment can be found on the "Guidance Notes" that will be provided in class and on Moodle.
+More details for each assignment can be found on the "Guidance Notes" that will be provided in Moodle at the start of the semester.